manish7171/expense-tracker-with-vanilla-php/README.md

-# expense-tracker-with-vanilla-php
+# Expense tracker

-I got bored and started this project.
-Goal is to create an app without any framework.
+Goal is to create an Expense Tracking app Slim php framework.